-Let $\mathbf{np} = (leadByte, d, v, rcm, memo)$ be the Sapling note plaintext.
+Let np = (leadByte, d, v, rseed, memo) be the Sapling note plaintext.

-np is encoded as defined in §5.5 'Encodings of Note Plaintexts and Memo Fields' on p.
-80.
+np is encoded as defined in § 5.5 'Encodings of Note Plaintexts and Memo Fields' on p.
+82.

 Let cv be the value commitment for the Output description, and let cm be the note commitment.
 These are needed to derive the outgoing cipher key ock in order to produce the outgoing ciphertext C^{out} .